 - SWL has been phased out and should be replaced with MRC or WLL.

 - MRC should be used for all cranes, hoists, and winches.
-The MRC must be clearly labeled on both sides of the crane beam or boom.
+The MRC must be clearly labelled on both sides of the crane beam or boom.

 - WLL should be used for all for all lifting devices below the crane hook.